Serving all people by providing personalized health and wellness through exemplary care, education and research.

 DILTIAZEM (dil TYE a zem) is a calcium-channel blocker.
 It affects the amount of calcium found in your heart and muscle cells.
 This relaxes your blood vessels, which can reduce the amount of work the heart has to do.
 This medicine is used to treat chest pain caused by angina.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
+Do not cut, crush or chew this medicine.
 This medicine is usually taken before meals and at bedtime.
 Take your doses at regular intervals.
 Do not take your medicine more often then directed.
 Do not stop taking except on the advice of your doctor or health care professional.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 confusion, mental depression